All the existing ways to delete files on a Mac

 • Command-click files that are not next to each other to select them and drag them to the Trash.

-1. A great shortcut to delete files on the Mac is to right-click on the file in the Finder and choose Move to Trash.
+1. A great shortcut to delete files on Mac is to right-click on the file in the Finder and select Move to Trash.
 This also works when you have multiple files selected.

-2. Select the file, or files, in the Finder, click on the File menu and choose Move to Trash.
+2. Select the file, or files, in the Finder, click on the File menu, and select Move to Trash.

 Tip

-If you’re fed up seeing those warning box telling you that you are about to permanently erase items, you can turn it off.
-In the Finder, click on the Finder menu, then choose Preferences > Advanced.
-Uncheck the box labeled “Show warning before emptying the Trash.”
+If you’re fed up seeing those warning boxes telling you that you are about to permanently erase items, you can turn it off.
+In the Finder, click on the Finder menu, then choose Settings > Advanced.
+Deselect the box labeled “Show warning before emptying the Trash.”

 2. Type the following, making sure there is a space after the ‘R’: sudo rm -R